-Suppliers of new parts that require special processes will be notified during the APQP process that they must submit all CQI assessments for their value stream as part of their PPAP submission package.
+Suppliers of new parts that require special processes will be notified during the APQP process that they shall comply and must submit all applicable AIAG CQI assessments and Nexteer process specific audits for their value stream as part of their PPAP submission package.
 The initial CQI assessment must be less than 12 months old from the date the assessment was performed.
-An annual reassessment is required.
+An annual CQI reassessment is required.
+Suppliers are responsible to apply these requirements to applicable subsuppliers.
+There may be additional unique OEM specific assessments required.
 Contact your Nexteer SQE for submission requirements.
 Refer to section 8.2.1, Customer Communication.